 Learning to Look is a self-paced online course that gives you the tools to walk into any museum, gallery, or historic site and feel like you belong there.

-For less than the price of a museum membership, you can learn how to look at art with confidence.
+For less than the price of a college course, you can learn how to look at art with confidence.

 Your Guides